philpatt/Front-end-Developer-Interview-Questions/questions/html-questions.md

 # HTML Questions:

 * What does a `doctype` do?
+Required for legacy reasons. doctype ensures that the browser makes a best-effort attempt at following ¬¬the relevant specifications.
+Think seatbelt analogy – You don’t know if you will need it

 * How do you serve a page with content in multiple languages?
 * What kind of things must you be wary of when design or developing for multilingual sites?
 * What are `data-` attributes good for?